Eclectica, Granite Springs

 “He had glasses on.
 Connor—Mr. Michaels, I mean.”

 “Sure.
 The lenses would make it harder to tell.
-When is he supposed to come back?
-I don’t want you to deal with him by yourself.”
+When is he supposed to come back to get the butterfly?
+I don’t want you dealing with him by yourself.”

 “He didn’t say.”
-She finished tying the ribbon, the satin smooth and cool.
-Calming, or at least it should have been.
-She pulled her hands away.
+Thia tied an elaborate bow, the satin ribbon smooth and cool as it slid between her fingers.
+Soothing, or at least it should have been.
 “But even if he is Cormac—and it would be crazy to think that—he’s not a danger to me.
 He wouldn’t hurt me.”

 “He broke your heart,” her friend said gently.